tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-v62-authenticating-service-fabric-rest-requests.md

  This section assumes that you already have a cluster manifest configured to use Kerberos for client authentication and X.509 certificates for server authentication and encryption.
 To learn more please read [Secure a Cluster Using Windows Security](/azure/service-fabric/service-fabric-cluster-security).

 ### How to Use the REST APIs with Kerberos
  REST APIs do not change when using REST APIs to communicate with a Kerberos enabled cluster.
-The URLs, HTTP Headers, Request and Response Bodies of the REST call will be unchanged.
+The URLs, HTTP Headers, Request, and Response Bodies of the REST call will be unchanged.

  However, you will need to follow the standard Kerberos and NTLM HTTP Authentication process.

  Note that:

 -   Most HTTP clients automatically follow this process.

--   If the server is known to be secured with Kerberos/NTLM, one can start at step 3.
+-   If the server is known to be secured with Kerberos/NTLM, one can start at step 3 in the following process.
 This will remove one network hop.

 #### REST with Kerberos Authentication Process
- The following is an example sequence of a Kerberos authentication process using REST.
+ Following is an example sequence of a Kerberos authentication process using REST.

 1. Call a REST API without any additional HTTP headers: